warestack/bda/session6/README.md

 >
 > If you run the `SHOW DATABASES` command once more, the new database, it will appear on the list.

-6. Select the `film_db` database as the current database to work on.
+6. Select the `university_db` database as the current database to work on.

 ```sql
 mysql> USE university_db;